Sheep dip: Negative health and environmental effects

 Sheep dips have been found to cause soil contamination and water pollution.
 They contain chemical insecticides that are highly toxic to aquatic plants and animals.
 For this reason, it is important that the dip and dipped sheep are well managed to avoid spreading the chemicals and causing water pollution.

 Some chemicals used in sheep dips are known to have been harmful.
-A sheep dip based on organo-phosphates has resulted in neurological conditions known as "OP poisoning".
+A sheep dip based on organophosphates can cause organophosphate poisoning.